d-fay/React-Weather/README.md

 # React Weather Web App
-React webserver uses a third party API to present information about the weather
+React webserver uses a OpenWeatherMap API to display the temperature at a user specified location.

 run via CLI
 `node sever.js`